0xalonzo/FraudDetector/README.md

 # Fraudify
-🔍 **Fraudify**: Simplifying fraud detection by visualizing and analyzing transaction patterns.
+**Fraudify**: Simplifying fraud detection by visualizing and analyzing transaction patterns.

-## 📋 Project Overview
+##Project Overview
 Fraud detection is essential in the financial industry, where fraudulent transactions pose significant risks. **Fraudify** explores patterns and relationships between transaction data using various visualizations to identify trends and anomalies that can indicate fraudulent behavior.

 This project analyzes transaction data through: